 A perspective from Mohit Sahgal.

 There are so many references and interpretations on GDPR Articles; yet very few, if any, references to the Recitals.
 Today, there are 99 active GDPR Articles, but there are 170+ GDPR Recitals.
 In general, there are several Recitals per Article.
 The Recitals provide significant guidance on clarifying the implementation of a specific Article.
-Naturally, the guidance still requires interpretation, but the additional information is useful.
+Naturally, the guidance still requires interpretation, but additional information is useful.
 If you’re looking for basic information on GDPR such as who and what it affects, look into this informational gdpr page, as just one example on a resource you could use.

 Chapter II Principles, Article 7 – “Conditions for consent” is a good example.
 In addition to the Article 7 requirements, there are four – Recitals 32, 33, 42, and 43 which must be reviewed.
 Recital 32 clarifies the conditions under which consent is required.
 Recital 33 clarifies consent for “scientific research purposes”.
 Recital 42 clarifies consent specifically for a controller.
 And, Recital 43 is a reminder that consent is not the sole basis for the lawfulness of data processing, and that consent is required for each type of data processing.
 Lastly, lest we forget, Article 83 5 (a) reminds us of the fines that may be incurred if consent is inappropriately addressed.